mksmvnv/mksmvnv/README.md

 Hey 大家好!
 I'm [@mksmvnv](https://github.com/mksmvnv) Maksim Ivanov.

-I'm a Backend Python Developer from Saint Petersburg, Russia.
+I'm a backend developer from St. Petersburg, Russia.

-My hobbies include Combat Sambo and learning languages.
-I speak English at an intermediate level (B1) and have basic proficiency in Chinese (HSK1).
-I’m passionate about traveling and have explored almost every country in Europe.
-I also enjoy reading about IT, philosophy, and history.
+My favorite hobbies are practicing Combat Sambo and learning languages.
+I’m currently studying English at an intermediate level (B1) and Chinese at a basic level (HSK1).
+I also love traveling.
+I've visited many countries in Europe.
+In my free time, I enjoy reading about IT, philosophy, and science.

 Check out my [GitHub Page](https://mksmvnv.github.io/) to see my tech stack.